 |Recommended dosage||2 sprays in each nostril once a day|

 |Use with alcohol||No known issues|

-Avamys is manufactured by GlaxoSmithKline.
-Each bottle contains approximately 120 sprays and can be used by adults and children aged 6 years and over.
+Avamys nasal spray is manufactured by GlaxoSmithKline.
+Each bottle of nasal spray contains approximately 120 sprays (going by the usual starting dose) and can be used by adults and children aged 6 years and over.

-When you suffer an allergic reaction in your nose (particularly through hay fever), your airways can close up through inflammation and the production of mucus.
-Avamys nasal spray contains the active ingredient of fluticasone furoate, a corticosteroid with powerful anti-inflammatory properties, and will work quickly to bring down the swelling.
+When you suffer an allergic reaction in your nose (particularly through hay fever), your airways can close up through inflamed nasal mucosa and the resulting production of mucus.
+Avamys nasal spray contains a corticosteroid called fluticasone furoate (part of a group of medicines called glucocorticoids) which has powerful anti-inflammatory properties and works quickly to bring down this swelling.

-As the swelling goes down, most of the other allergy symptoms will also be reduced, including itchiness, sneezing, and a running nose.
-And since it addresses the symptoms, the spray is effective against all nasal allergies at any time of year.
+As the swelling from the allergic reaction goes down, most of the other symptoms of allergic rhinitis will also be reduced, including itchiness, sneezing, and a running nose.
+And since it tackles the symptoms, the nasal spray is effective against all nasal allergies at any time of year.